openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 152: Percentage Threshold of Power Report

-Percentage Threshold at which to send meter report Power percentage threshold to be interpreted, when change value of the load power exceeds the setting threshold, the smart plug will send meter report to association device (Group Lifeline).

-Available settings: 0 - 255 (0 - 255%)

-0 - The function is disabled.
+Percentage Threshold at which to send meter report
+<p&gtPower percentage threshold to be interpreted, when change value of the load power exceeds the setting threshold, the smart plug will send meter report to association device (Group Lifeline).</p&gt <p&gtAvailable settings: 0 - 255 (0 - 255%)</p&gt <p&gt0 - The function is disabled.</p&gt <p&gtDefault setting: 10 (10%)</p&gt

-Default setting: 10 (10%)
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```10```.